communitybridge/easycla/docs/Add-or-Delete-CCLA-Managers.md

-# Add or Delete CLA Managers
+# Add or Delete CCLA Managers
-CLA managers have the following responsibilities:
+CCLA managers have the following responsibilities:

 * Add a company to a project.